bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/optimal-selling-price-market-ta2.md

 $$MarkupMultiplier = \begin{cases}\frac{MarketPrice}{SellingPrice}, & SellingPrice > 0 \newline 10^{12}, & SellingPrice \leq 0 \end{cases}$$

+In order to increase `MaxSalesVolume`, you can:

+- Improve the quality of materials and the effective rating of products.
+- Use more Business employees.
+- Increase the level of Advert.
+- Increase the level of ABC SalesBots.
+- Set the price lower than the market price.
+Note that you should NOT do this in most cases.
+If you need to do this, it means that your strategy is seriously flawed, and you need to fix it.

 ## Optimal selling price

-As we can see with previous part, `MarkupMultiplier` is basically a penalty modifier if we set `SellingPrice` greater than `(MarketPrice + MarkupLimit)`, and we'll always do this.
+As we can see with the previous part, `MarkupMultiplier` is basically a penalty modifier if we set `SellingPrice` greater than `(MarketPrice + MarkupLimit)`, and we'll always do this.
 This means we need to find out highest possible `SellingPrice` while `MaxSalesVolume` is still equal to `ExpectedSalesVolume`.

 This is the reason why we should not bother with Market-TA1.
 It simply sets `SellingPrice = MarketPrice + MarkupLimit`.
-This means Market-TA1 sets a "safe" `SellingPrice` for us, it guarantees that we won't be penalized due to too high price.
+This means Market-TA1 only sets a "safe" `SellingPrice` for us and guarantees that we are not penalized due to setting the price too high.
 However, this "safe" `SellingPrice` is too low, and we can find a much higher `SellingPrice`.

 Formula: